not-na/particlesim-pico/README.md

 For the MPU6050, the following connections should be made:
 - SDA -> GP4
 - SCL -> GP5
-- INT ->
 - VCC -> 3V3 Out
 - GND -> GND

-The INT connection is currently not used by the firmware, but may be added in future versions.
+The other signals exposed by the MPU6050 are not used and should be left unconnected.

 For the two Buttons, the following connections should be made:
 - `SELECT` Button -> GP2